Geometrization of the local Langlands correspondence: The geometric Satake equivalence

 We remark that there is no general theory of perverse sheaves in $p$-adic geometry, the issue being that it is difficult to unambiguously assign a dimension to a point of an adic space (cf.~\cite{TemkinTranscendence} for what is known about topological transcendence degrees of points, and the subtleties especially in characteristic $p$).
 In particular, we would not know how to define a notion of perverse sheaf on $(\Div^1)^I$ in general, which is the reason we revert to asking perversity only in the fibres.
 Here, we use that all geometric fibres of the stack $\Hloc_G^I\to (\Div^1)^I$ have only countably many points enumerated explicitly in terms of dominant cocharacters $\mu_i$, and one can assign by hand the dimension $\sum_i \langle 2\rho,\mu_i\rangle$ of the corresponding open Schubert cells.

-\begin{remark} It seems to have been overlooked in the literature that for any map $f: X\to S$ locally of finite type between schemes, one can define a relative perverse $t$-structure, with relative perversity equivalent to perversity on all geometric fibres.
-It is a nontrivial result that there indeed is such a $t$-structure; this will appear in forthcoming work of Hansen and the second author.
-Thus, there is a good notion of ``families of perverse sheaves''. \end{remark}
+\begin{remark} Inspired by this, we realized that for any map $f: X\to S$ locally of finite type between schemes, one can define a relative perverse $t$-structure, with relative perversity equivalent to perversity on all geometric fibres, cf.~\cite{HansenScholze}. \end{remark}

 Moreover, one can restrict to the complexes $A\in D_\et(\Hloc_G^I,\Lambda)^{\mathrm{bd}}$ that are universally locally acyclic over $(\Div^1)^I$.
 This condition is also preserved under convolution.

 \begin{definition} The Satake category